 - Uchino, B. N., Cawthon, R. M., Smith, T. W., Light, K. C.,McKenzie,J., Carlisle, M., . . .
 Bowen, K. (2012).
 Social relationships and health: Is feeling positive, negative, or both (ambivalent) about your social ties related to telomeres?
 Health Psychology, 31, 789–796.

 Hi, I’m Sarah!
-I’m an undergraduate student at Northern Illinois University studying Family Social Services.
+I recently graduated from Northern Illinois University in Family Social Services.
 I enjoy spending time with my family and friends.
 I also love staying active and spending time outdoors.
-I’m excited to be a part of Dr. Sibley’s research team and I look forward to learning more about relationships and commitment.
+I enjoyed being part of Dr. Sibley’s research team and I look forward to learning more about relationships and commitment.